Ironwood Meta Key Agreement and Authentication Protocol: Security Analysis of Ironwood

 \section{Security Analysis of Ironwood}

-The Ironwood protocol is an outgrowth of the Algebraic Eraser $^{\text{TM}}$ key agreement protocol (AEKAP) first published in \cite{aagl} in 2006.
+The Ironwood protocol is an outgrowth of the Algebraic Eraser$^{\text{TM}}$ key agreement protocol (AEKAP) first published in \cite{aagl} in 2006.
 The security of the AEKAP was based on the difficulty of inverting E-multiplication and the hard problem of solving the simultaneous conjugacy search problem for subgroups of the braid group.
 The AEKAP had withstood numerous attacks (see \cite{GKTTV}, \cite{G},\cite{GG}, \cite{Gu}, \cite{HS},\cite{MU}) in the last 10 years.
 However, the recent successful attack of Ben-Zvi, Blackburn, Tsaban (BBT) \cite{BBT}, for small parameter sizes, requires an increase in key size (see \cite{aagg}) to make AEKAP secure against the BBT attack.

 The Ironwood protocol was designed to be totally immune to the BBT attack \cite{BBT} without compromising on key size, speed or power consumption.
-A necessary requirement for the security of Ironwood is that the T-values which are distributed to the Home Device cannot be obtained by an adversary.
-The T-values are not on any of the other devices $D_i$ in the network.
-Without knowing the T-values the BBT attack \cite{BBT} cannot proceed at all.
+A necessary requirement for the security of Ironwood is that the $T$-values and conjugates which are distributed to the HD cannot be obtained by an adversary.
+The $T$-values and conjugates are not on any of the other devices $D_i$ in the network.
+Without knowing the $T$-values and conjugates the BBT attack \cite{BBT} cannot proceed at all.

-It is also clear that the Ironwood protocol satisfies the last requirement of an MKAAP that if an attacker can break into one of the devices $D_i$ and obtain its private key, then only the security of that particular device is breached, all other devices remain secure.
-This is because the only secret information on the device $D_i$ is the private key $C_i.$ Knowledge of $C_i$ has no affect on the key agreement and authentication protocol between the HD and other devices $C_j$ with $j \ne i.$
+It is also clear that the Ironwood protocol satisfies the last requirement of an MKAAP.
+Namely, if an attacker can break into one of the devices $D_i$ and obtain its private key, then only the security of $D_{i}$ is breached; all other devices remain secure.
+This is because the only secret information on the device $D_i$ is the private key $C_i$.
+Knowledge of $C_i$ has no effect on the key agreement and authentication protocol between the HD and other devices $D_j$ with $j \ne i.$